wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Debian/manuals/create-debian-sbuild-chroots.md

 ## Setup the chroots

+If you have an SSD and some useless RAM, you can use tmpfs to hold some files and avoid SSD writes: [Debian wiki](https://wiki.debian.org/sbuild#sbuild_with_tmpfs_.28schroot.29)

 ## Share APT cache across chroots

 It takes less bandwith, you can skip this if this is not an issue for you.